Broadband Terms & Conditions – UK

 We will not refund any Sky Broadband Payments or other payments made under this Contract if we end this Contract under this Condition 11(h).

 (i) We may end this Contract at the end of or after your Minimum Term by giving you 10 working days notice in writing at any time.

 (j) If you are on the Sky Network, you are only able to receive broadband and telephony services from Sky.
 This means that if your Sky Broadband service ends, your Sky Talk service will end at the same time and vice versa.
 If this happens and you want to transfer your telephone service to another provider, you will need to contact your new provider to arrange the transfer.
-If you want to re-order Sky Broadband Everyday Lite or Unlimited you will need to contact us once you have a new BT compatible line.
-You may need to pay us our then current applicable set-up charges.
-You will not be able to re-order fibre optic Sky Broadband as this product is only available if you also subscribe to Sky Talk.
+You will not be able to re-order Sky Broadband on its own as it is only available if you also order Sky Talk.